VishalWakpaijan7/edulab-task-be/README.md

 # Step One: Run "npm install"
-# Step Two: Start Server Using "npm run dev"
+# Start Server Using "npm run dev"
-## Enjoy, Thank you!
+# Enjoy, Thank you!